nickstuer/mooch/README.md

 ### Logging Decorators
 **`@log_entry_exit`**
-  - Logs the entry and exit of the function, including arguments and return values.
+  - Logs the entry and exit of the function, including the arguments.
   - Useful for debugging and tracing.

 ### Function Decorators